 - Storing human subjects research data in a secure manner

 - Audio\Video recording best practices for virtual research visits

 The staff in the Human Subjects Office and the University of Iowa IRBs are conducting business as normal.
 The HSO\IRB will continue to conduct all activities in a virtual manner.
-The HSO office remains closed.
-For assistance email email@example.com, call (319)335-6564 or visit the HSO website.
-Information from the Vice President for Research on COVID-19-Related Guidance for Ramping Up Research has moved to a new URL.
+The HSO office remains closed to in person meetings.
+For assistance email firstname.lastname@example.org, call (319)335-6564 or visit the HSO website.
+Information from the Vice President for Research on COVID-19-Related Guidance for Ramping Up\Down Research has moved to a new URL.
 For up to date information, please visit the HSO and the VPR COVID-19 specific webpages frequently.

 While HSO remains open and ready to assist campus, we will not be holding in person HawkIRB trainings, IRB Office Hours, or IRB presentations until further notice.

 - Virtual Office Hours will be held beginning on June 3, 2020 using Zoom.